corybrunson/ordr/README.md

 ![](man/figures/README-interpolation%20biplot-1.png)<!-- -->

-When variables are represented in standard coordinates, as typically in PCA, their rules can be rescaled to yield a prediction biplot:
+When variables are represented in standard coordinates, as typically in PCA, their rules can be rescaled to yield a prediction biplot:[^9]

 ``` r
 ggbiplot(iris_pca, prediction = TRUE, axis.percents = FALSE) +